grucloud/grucloud/examples/aws/kops/README.md

-# Setup KOPS on AWS with GruCloud

-This [GrucCloud](http://grucloud.com) code automatically creates and destroys the AWS resources required by [kops](https://kops.sigs.k8s.io/), a tool to create Kubernetes cluster.
+The aim of this tutorial is to automatically create and destroy the AWS resources required by [kops](https://kops.sigs.k8s.io/), a tool to create a Kubernetes cluster.

-This tutorial explains the automation of the section ['setup your environment'](https://kops.sigs.k8s.io/getting_started/aws/#setup-your-environment) from the official _kops_ documentation.
+The section ['setup your environment'](https://kops.sigs.k8s.io/getting_started/aws/#setup-your-environment) from the official _kops_ documentation will be automated with [GruCloud](https://grucloud.com)

-Below is the diagram generated from the target code, it illustrates the resources and their association between each others:
+Below is the diagram generated from the target code, it illustrates the resources and their association with each other:

 ![kops-graph](https://raw.githubusercontent.com/grucloud/grucloud/main/examples/aws/kops/diagram-target.svg)

-> Regarding this DNS scenario, the case of a subdomain where a top level hosted zone already exists is implemented.
+> Regarding this DNS scenario, the case of a subdomain where a top-level hosted zone already exists is implemented.

 ## TD;DR